ThemeHackers/jax_tpus_benchmark_physics_simulation/README.md

 ## ⚠️ Parameter Warnings

-Setting command-line parameters is critical and can cause tests to fail:
+- Setting command-line parameters is critical and can cause tests to fail
+- Configuration requires careful reading of Google Cloud documentation to avoid errors
 1.  **Out of Memory (OOM):**

       * Setting `-mxs` (matrix\_size) or `-md` (matrix\_depth) **too high** can cause your TPU/VM to run out of memory (OOM).
 The script will attempt to catch this error and skip the test, but it is best to start with lower values if you are unsure.